 What is the best toothbrush for toddlers?

-The best toddler toothbrush will be just as gentle on your toddler’s gums as their baby toothbrush.
+The best toddler toothbrush will be just as gentle on your toddler's gums as their baby toothbrush.
 Some parents like to make the switch to a toothbrush that looks more like an adult toothbrush, so their toddler gets used to the concept.
-The Baby Budy 360 toothbrush is claimed by some parents to be the best toddler toothbrush.
+Firefly is the #1 kids toothbrush brand in America, and the Ready Go Manual Light-Up Toothbrush is a parent and kid-favorite.
+The Baby Budy 360 toothbrush is also claimed by some parents to be the best toddler toothbrush.

 What is the best baby toothbrush and toothpaste?